Seikan Tunnel Tappi Shakō Line

-The Seikan Tunnel Tappi Shakō Line (青函トンネル竜飛斜坑線, Seikan Tonneru Tappi Shakō-sen) is a Japanese funicular railway in Sotogahama, Aomori, operated by the Seikan Tunnel Museum.
+The Seikan Tunnel Tappi Shakō Line (青函トンネル竜飛斜坑線, Seikan Tonneru Tappi Shakō-sen) is a Japanese funicular railway (often referred to as a "cable car" in Japan) in Sotogahama, Aomori Prefecture, operated by the Seikan Tunnel Museum.

-The narrow-gauge line descends from the Seikan Tunnel Memorial Hall, near Cape Tappi, into an underground station on the Seikan Tunnel, which is one of the longest railway tunnels in the world (which opened in March 1988), second to the Gotthard Base Tunnel in Switzerland that opened in June 2016.
+The narrow-gauge line descends from the Seikan Tunnel Memorial Hall, near Cape Tappi, into the underground Tappi-Kaitei Station on the Seikan Tunnel, which is one of the longest railway tunnels in the world (which opened in March 1988), second to the Gotthard Base Tunnel in Switzerland that opened in June 2016.

-The railway was originally installed to facilitate fast evacuation from Tappi-Kaitei Station, one of the former JR stations in the tunnel.
+The funicular was originally installed to transport workers and goods during construction of the Seikan Tunnel but is now an attraction at the Seikan Tunnel Museum.